NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 ### error.knowledge_graph.node.empty_categories

-**Message:** The 'categories' slot array is empty for node
+**Message:** The 'categories' property array is empty for node

 **Context:** identifier

-**Description:** Value of 'categories' array slot in Knowledge Graph node must contain one or more node category terms!
+**Description:** Value of 'categories' array property in Knowledge Graph node must contain one or more node category terms!

 ### error.knowledge_graph.node.is_set.not_boolean

-**Message:** The 'is_set' slot is not a boolean value for node
+**Message:** The 'is_set' property is not a boolean value for node

 **Context:** identifier